annjychoi/cuny-class/index.md

 *	A wireframe for each photo and interactive element
 *	A visual illustration of what happens when a user clicks on interactive elements.
 *	You’ll present your idea in front of the class following week when you will pretend your classmates are the editors of your publication.
-*	Here's an example from last year
+* An exmaple from last yers https://www.scribd.com/document/357535255/Who-Am-i-Giving-Money-Exactly

 **Due: Wednesday, Sept.
 12 at 10 p.m.**
-Showing: During class Thursday, Sept.
+**Showing:** During class Thursday, Sept.
 13.
+**File here:**

-***No. 2 — HTML/CSS Web page***
+***No. 2 — HTML/CSS Icon Graphic***

-Using edited text and images from your Craft of Reporting class, create a page using HTML and style it with CSS.
+Using edited text and images from your Craft of Reporting class, create graphic related to a news story you are working on.

 You should have the following elements:
 *	Headline
-*	A photo 700px wide centered below the headline and byline, with a caption and credit
-*	News copy (the text)
-*	About ¼ of the way down, you must have a graphic made of three portraits (each 200px wide), with a credit
+* At least four icons that represent some important facet of your story.
+* Write a short paragraph that conveys an important data point attached to each icon as it relates to the news story.
+* Build the graphic using ONLY HTML and CSS.
+* Use pre-designed, royalty-free icons.
-*	Each portrait must have a quote below it and the name of the person quoted (aligned right at the bottom of photo).
+* Include your name and data somewhere at the bottom of your graphic
-*	A related individual tweet embedded in appropriate spots in the text
-*	At least three links to related information or articles
-*	You must comment your CSS.
-What is each line or section accomplishing?
-*	When the browser window is resized, the content must be responsive.
-*	Is the folder hierarchy as instructed during the lessons (proper naming convention, index.html, all lowercase, no spaces, etc.)
+* You MUST use the design the principles we’ve discussed — pay attention to font, hierarchy and color.

 Logistics
 *	Your project folder should be the name of your project slug (one or two words)
 *	Remember to use proper file names (index.html, all lowercase, etc)